Vanilla-OS/handbook/articles/en/install-vpn-from-file.md

 ---
-Title: Installing an OpenVPN File without using Terminal Description Learn how to install an OpenVPN File graphically.
+Title: Installing an OpenVPN File without using Terminal
+Description: Learn how to install an OpenVPN File graphically.
 PublicationDate: 2023-01-11
 Authors:
     - gonzoknows